parksomin72/wireframing/README.md

 ### 2. Saves Time and Resources

 Catching design issues at the wireframe stage is faster and cheaper than during development.
-Adjustments made to a wireframe take minutes—compared to hours or days when made in code.
+Adjustments made to a wireframe take minutes. compared to hours or days when made in code.

 **Example**: By identifying that users need quicker access to search features during the wireframe review, a team can avoid reworking an entire navigation component after development has started.